Wanted to make this multi-chaptered, but never did. Don't know if I ever will... (-_-;;)

 That actually gives him an idea…

-Hours later find Lelouch sitting outside, one knee in the air with his back against a vibrant backdrop of green scales as he reads a book he's read over dozens of times before with a content smile on his lips.
+Hours later finds Lelouch sitting alone outside, one knee in the air with his back against a vibrant backdrop of green scales as he reads a book he's read over dozens of times before with a content smile on his lips.

 That nasty dragon lies comfortably on the lush lawn behind him, with a very bloated stomach.